initc3/ic3-website/content/publications.md

 ## 2026 ##

 - A. Yaish, N. Chemaya, L.W.
-Cong, and D. Malkhi [Inequality in the Age of Pseudonymity](https://arxiv.org/abs/2508.04668).
+Cong, and D. Malkhi.
+[Inequality in the Age of Pseudonymity](https://arxiv.org/abs/2508.04668).
 AAAI, 2026 (to appear)

 ## 2025 ##